JetBrains/intellij-sdk-docs/basics/action_system.md

 Every action and action group has an unique identifier.
 Identifiers of many of the standard IDEA actions are defined in the [IdeActions](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/IdeActions.java) class.

 Every action can be included in multiple groups, and thus appear in multiple places within the IDEA user interface.
 Different places where actions can appear are defined by constants in the [`ActionPlaces`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/ActionPlaces.java) interface.
-For every place where the action appears, a new `Presentation` is created.
+For every place where the action appears, a new [`Presentation`](upsource:///platform/platform-api/src/com/intellij/ide/presentation/Presentation.java) is created.
 Thus, the same action can have different text or icons when it appears in different places of the user interface.
 Different presentations for the action are created by copying the presentation returned by the `AnAction.getTemplatePresentation()` method.

 To update the state of the action, the method `AnAction.update()` is periodically called by IDEA.
-The `AnActionEvent` object passed to this method carries the information about the current context for the action, and in particular, the specific presentation which needs to be updated.
+The [`AnActionEvent`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnActionEvent.java) object passed to this method carries the information about the current context for the action, and in particular, the specific presentation which needs to be updated.

 To retrieve the information about the current state of the IDE, including the active project, the selected file, the selection in the editor and so on, the method `AnActionEvent.getData()` can be used.
-Different data keys that can be passed to that method are defined in the `DataKeys` class.
+Different data keys that can be passed to that method are defined in the [`CommonDataKeys`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/CommonDataKeys.java)class.

 The `AnActionEvent` instance is also passed to the `actionPerformed` method.